-Eco Logical Australia acknowledges Traditional Owners of Country throughout Australia and recognises the continuing connection to lands, waters and communities.
-We pay our respect to Aboriginal and Torres Strait Islander cultures; and to Elders both past and present.
+Eco Logical Australia acknowledges Traditional Custodians of Dharawal Country and recognises the continuing connection to lands, waters and communities.
+We pay our respect to Aboriginal and Torres Strait Islander cultures; and to Elders past and present.
 Through this acknowledgement we commit to ongoing learning and understanding on our journey to reconciliation.

 This message, including any attachments, may include privileged, confidential and/or inside information.
 Any distribution or use of this communication by anyone other than the intended recipient is strictly prohibited and may be unlawful.
 If you are not the intended recipient, please notify the sender by replying to this message and then delete it from your system.
-Please consider the environment before printing.